giantswarm/fmt/javascript/testing.md

 ### Snapshots

-Use them just in components that we don’t want to change.
-Otherwise we will have to update them too frequently.
+Use them just in components that we are not changing too frequently.
+Otherwise we will have to update them every now and then.

 ### Avoid implementation details